AnujN9/LeptonModule/software/raspberrypi_video_network/README.md

-This example is meant for Raspberry Pi4 and Lepton 3.1R.
+This example is meant for Raspberry Pi 4 and Lepton 3.1R.

 ## Installation